AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 ## 1.1 Why Programming Why Java

+[ ] Learn about the Java™ programming language and create your first Java program.

+Learn some basic rules of Java programming by identifying and correcting errors in code.

+    Generate outputs to a console by calling System class methods.

+    Understand the difference between the print() method and the println() method.

 Java is an Object Oriented Program.
 Within every Java program begins with the creation of a class.
 Consider a class as a blueprint for your program.
 In this instance, we created a class called *MyFirstClass*.
 Within the class there is a main method that is required to execute the program.
 Below is a simple program that will print "Hello, World".

 ![first_Java](https://user-images.githubusercontent.com/12989939/162324090-a9292f5d-3c02-46d8-bb05-e69cb0f72845.PNG)